 Because the floor of a shower is what gets used the most, most times the walls of your shower still look good, but the floor you stand on looks really bad.
 This is a very good example of what refinishing is for.

 If the floor and walls are two separate pieces, we can refinish the floor without refinishing the walls.
 The way to tell if your shower is a one-piece unit, or two separate pieces is to look for a caulk line that separates the two.

 To get an estimate for refinishing your shower floor, please send pictures of your shower and the floor, and include the measurements, which usually range from 3x3 to 3x5.

-Most cultured marble countertops contain one or two sinks, and the entire area is one big molded piece.
-A problem area with cultured (man-made) marble is that over time, hairline cracks will start to develop near the drain.
+Most, but not all, cultured marble countertops also contain one or two sinks.
+A problem area with cultured (man-made) marble sinks is that over time, hairline cracks will start to develop near the sink drain.
 This is a perfectly normal characteristic of how cultured marble breaks down over time, and it's due to the hot and cold water coming out of the spout and hitting directly onto the surface.